User Federation

 LDAP User Federation

-• Open a browser window and log in to the FreeIPA administration web console.
+• Open the FreeIPA administration web console.

 ldap users add